GLOBAL MARKETS-M&A talk lifts European shares, euro dips to two-week low

 By Marius Zaharia

-LONDON, April 22 (Reuters) - M&A talk in the pharmaceutical sector lifted European shares on Tuesday, but failed to support the euro, which dipped to a two-week low against the dollar as ECB policymakers renewed efforts to weaken it.
+LONDON, April 22 (Reuters) - M&A talk in the pharmaceutical sector lifted European shares on Tuesday, but failed to support the euro, which held at a two week low against the dollar on rising expectations of further policy easing by the European Central Bank.

 Eli Lilly and Co said on Tuesday it would buy Novartis AG’s animal health business for $5.4 billion in cash to strengthen and diversify its Elanco unit.

-The FTSEurofirst 300 index of top European shares was up 1 percent at 1,342.38 points, building on last week’s gains on the back of largely better-than-expected results by U.S. companies.
-U.S. stock futures suggested a higher open in New York as well.
+The FTSEurofirst 300 index of top European shares was up 0.5 percent at 1,335.88 points, building on last week’s gains on the back of largely better-than-expected results by U.S. companies.

-“There’s strong corporate activity which gives some energy to the market,” said Hans Peterson, global head of asset allocation at SEB Investment Management.
+“We’ve got steady earnings coming out of the U.S., and the mergers and acquisition news doesn’t do us any harm either,” said Terry Torrison, managing director at McLaren Securities.

-The stronger European stock market failed to lift the euro, which dipped to a two-week low of $1.3783, although it remained close to its strongest levels this year.
+The stronger European stock market failed to lift the euro, which dipped to a two-week low of $1.3783.

-European Central Bank executive board member Benoit Coeure said on Tuesday that the strength of the euro could be keeping inflation too low and that there was further margin to reduce the main interest rate below 0.25 percent.
+ECB Executive Board member Yves Mersch said on Thursday, before a four-day weekend in Europe due to the Easter holiday, that sustained appreciation of the euro would inevitably trigger a reaction by the central bank.

 The comments were the latest in a series of efforts by ECB policymakers, including President Mario Draghi, to talk down the euro currency as they try to fight ultra-low inflation and keep the currency union’s economic recovery on track.